brandonroberts/angular-router-loader/README.md

 # angular2-router-loader

-A Webpack loader for Angular 2 that enables string-based lazy loading with the `Angular Router`
+A Webpack loader for Angular 2 that enables string-based module loading with the `Angular Router`

 ## Installation